Miserlou/dnd-tldr/README.md

 To attack, a player declares who they are going to hit and what they want to hit with.
 For example, _"I strike at the nearest Goblin with my hand-axe."_

 The attack roll is a normal **D20 roll, plus the Attack bonus** (STR or DEX + Proficiency) listed on the character sheet for that weapon.
-If the resulting number is higher than the enemy's Armour Class, then the attack counts as a hit.
+If the resulting number is greater than or equal to the enemy's Armour Class, then the attack counts as a hit.
 If not, then the attack misses, and the turn passes to the next player.

 If the attack roll is a hit, then the player rolls another dice (listed on the character sheet for each weapon), and that number is subtracted from the monster's hit points.
 If resulting hit points are less than zero, then the monster dies.